Participation of women in the Olympics: Athletics

 Fanny Blankers-Koen made history at the 1948 London Olympics by winning four gold medals in track and field (100m, 200m, 80m hurdles, and 4 × 100 m relay).

 In combined events at the Olympics, women compete in the seven-event heptathlon but men compete in three more events in the decathlon.
 A women's pentathlon was held from 1964 to 1980, before being expanded to the heptathlon.

 Florence Griffith Joyner known as "Flo-Jo," athlete who set world records in the 100m and 200m sprints at the 1988 Seoul Olympics.

 In sprint hurdles at the Olympics, men compete in the 110 metres hurdles, while women cover 100 metres.
 Women ran 80 metres up to the 1968 Olympics; this was extended to 100 metres in 1961, albeit on a trial basis, the new distance of 100 metres became official in 1969.
-No date has been given for the addition of the 10 metres.
 Both men and women clear a total of ten hurdles during the races and both genders take three steps between the hurdles at elite level.

 Historically, women competed over 3000 metres until this was matched to the men's 5000 metres event in 1996.
 Similarly, women competed in a 10 kilometres race walk in 1992 and 1996 before this was changed to the standard men's distance of 20 km.
 The expansion of the women's athletics programme to match the men's was a slow one.
 Triple jump was added in 1996, hammer throw and pole vault in 2000, and steeplechase in 2008.
-The last difference remaining (excluding hurdle height and throwing implement differences which still persist) was the men-only 50 kilometres race walk event, which was removed from the Olympics in 2024 and replaced with the marathon race walk mixed relay.
+The last difference remaining (excluding the heptathlon/decathlon, the distance in the hurdles events, hurdle and steeplechase barrier heights, the distance between the take-off line and landing area in triple jump and throwing implement differences in discus throw, hammer throw, javelin throw and shot put which still persist) was the men-only 50 kilometres race walk event, which was removed from the Olympics in 2024 due to lack of female participation and replaced with the marathon race walk mixed relay, which was itself removed after 2024.

+Baseball

+The baseball tournament is only open to men.

+Basketball

+Women use smaller basketballs than men (size 6 rather than size 7).

+Beach volleyball

+The men's net is set to a height of 2.43 metres.
+The women's net is set lower, at 2.24 metres.

+Biathlon

+Women compete at shorter distances than men in all events apart from in the mixed relay.
+The men's individual event is 20 kilometres whereas the women's is 15 kilometres, the men's sprint is 10 kilometres and the women's is 7.5 kilometres, the pursuit is 12.5 kilometres for men and 10 kilometres for women, the mass start is 15 kilometres for men and 12.5 kilometres for women, and the men's relay is 4 x 7.5 kilometres whereas the women's relay is 4 x 6 kilometres.